ShahrukSaeed/Projects/README.md

 Description:
   -Using exploratory data anaylsis, Data cleaning and advanced classification techniques to create a light gbm classifier model to predict whether an individual will survive on the titanic or not.
 This model acieved an accuracy of 82% and f1 score of .769

+3. Model Parameter experimenation on imbalanced and balanaced data
+   - The Project is an analysis of Neural Network, KNN, and Support Vector Machines algorithms on 2 classification problems one using an imbalanced target class dataset and the other using a balanced target class dataset.
+The goal is of the project is to explore different parameters of each model on performance and describe why a model with a specific configuration performs or underperforms.